Northumbrian Stories from Sill to Sea

 Sill to Sea Performance and Filmmaking with Haltwhistle Film Project

-This project is supported by the Heritage Lottery Fund and connects learning disabled people with heritage and the northern landscape through storytelling.
+This project is supported by the National Lottery Heritage Fund and connects learning disabled people with heritage and the northern landscape through storytelling.
 We are taking inspiration from research into local archives at Woodhorn.
 We are working with amazing landscape discovery officers from our partners at the The Sill and the wonderful storyteller Laureate Taffy Thomas.